gbwey/sqlhandler-odbc/README.md

 * supports streaming queries using conduit combinators
 * supports [refined types](https://github.com/gbwey/predicate-typed) allowing for refined fields for any sql columns: the encoding / decoding and validation is all handled
-* supports [predicates](https://github.com/gbwey/predicate) for the SQL output which if fails then will log where the failure occurred and rollback the transaction
+* supports predicates for SQL update results which rollback the transaction if the predicate fails

 * log.dhall has the logging configuration
 * conn.dhall has database connections for use in template haskell and testing\
   fill in the odbc driver information for the database connections that you want to use

 ```haskell
 stack ghci --test
 :l test\integration\TestSqlite_TH.hs test\integration\TestConnections.hs